pl0xz0rz/weneedpotato/README.md

 This version is playable, and it features a tutorial, three levels and two endings.

-Code was made from scratch.
+Controls: Mouse only, the player character follows the cursor, click to attack after obtaining a weapon.

-Sounds were made using bfxr.
+Sound effects were made using bfxr.